Frequently Asked Questions

 What are Sedera’s Membership requirements?

-Sedera Members are eligible through their employer’s health and welfare program or through their Association membership.
-Members must agree to abide by each of the eight Principles of Membership.
+Sedera Members are eligible through their employment, membership, or participation in a Sponsoring Entity.
+Members must agree to abide by each of the nine Principles of Membership.
 See Sections 1 and 2 of the Member Guidelines for the details of Membership requirements.
 Members understand that medical expenses resulting from the use of illegal drugs, or while participating in unlawful activities will not be shared.

 Is there a lifetime or yearly maximum amount that is eligible for sharing for any one person or family?

 How can I be sure that Sedera really works?

-The concept of medical cost sharing has been highly successful within the confines of faith based Christian groups for more than 25 years.
-Nearly one million members have shared hundreds of millions of dollars in medical expenses over that span of time.
+The concept of medical cost sharing has been highly successful within the confines of faith-based Christian groups for more than 25 years.
+More than one million members have shared over a billion dollars in medical expenses over that span of time.
 Hence, there is strong precedence in the concept.
-We believe that a community of health conscious individuals who care for their fellow man can successfully participate in the sharing of one-another’s medical burdens.
+We believe that a community of health-conscious people who care for their fellow man can successfully participate in the sharing of one another’s medical burdens.
 It is important to note that past successes by faith-based sharing groups assisting one another is no guarantee of the future success of similar programs.
 There is no promise or contract by Sedera or the Members to contribute toward any need you might have in the future.
 The only promise by Sedera is to facilitate the voluntary shares given through the medical cost sharing process.
 Sedera distributes these monthly contributions on behalf of those Members with needs.

 Does Sedera charge monthly premiums?

-Because Sedera’s medical cost sharing Membership is not insurance there are no premiums.
+Because Sedera’s Medical Cost Sharing membership is not insurance there are no premiums.
 Sedera Members freely choose to assist other Members with their medical expenses by contributing a predetermined amount each month; called a “share.”
-Ninety point one (90.1) percent of each member’s monthly shares are designated solely for assisting other member’s needs.
+90.1 percent of each member’s monthly shares are designated solely for assisting other member’s needs.

-How do Groups pay for the Sedera Program?
+How do Sponsoring Entities pay for the Sedera Program?